 Time

 Kevin Mlynarek, an Allstate agent and the co-founder of ASA (Agency Sales Academy), does not limit himself to licensed candidates.
 He hires talent.
 He hires candidates with the right traits.
-He hires strong sales professionals that he can mold and train into the type of sales representative he wants in his agency.
-However, he does require they get licensed prior to working in the agency.
+He hires strong sales professionals that he can mold and train into the type of sales representative he wants in his company.

 Recap